hashicorp/terraform-provider-aws/website/docs/r/detective_member.html.markdown

 ## Import

-Import `aws_detective_member` using the ARN of the graph followed by the account ID of the member account, e.g.
+Import `aws_detective_member` using the ARN of the graph followed by the account ID of the member account.
+For example:

 ```
 $ terraform import aws_detective_member.example arn:aws:detective:us-east-1:123456789101:graph:231684d34gh74g4bae1dbc7bd807d02d/123456789012